-Media.Net gives you exclusive access to the Yahoo!
+Media.net gives you exclusive access to Yahoo!
 Bing Network.
 They are one of the world’s largest contextual ad networks and boast many top publishers like Forbes, ELLE, Reuters, and Good Housekeeping.

-I feel that this is the closest AdSense alternative currently available.
+They are the direct AdSense competitor.
 But, be aware that they are known for suspending accounts and not stating the reason.
 So, if you use them, read all the rules and be careful to follow them.

 (Before going further with the list, a little self-plug.)

-Infolinks ad network currently serves targeted ads on over 125,000 websites.
-They work best on sites that contain large amounts text-based content.
+Infolinks ad network currently serves targeted ads and works best on sites that contain large amounts of text-based content.

 Infolinks indexes your pages to determine the best ads to display.
 Several types of ads are available to publishers for use on their sites.

 The main ad type Infolinks provides is their in-text ad links.
-Selected words on your page are selected and either double underlined or dotted underlined.
+A few words on your page are selected and either double underlined or dotted underlined.
 When a visitor scrolls over one of the words, a pops up containing an ad relevant to the word appears.